Peter Herbert (lawyer)

+Career

-Peter Herbert OBE is a British barrister and political activist.
-He is an independent member of the Metropolitan Police Authority, a "part-time recorder in the crown court as well as a part-time immigration and employment tribunal judge and chair of the Society of Black Lawyers".
-He has campaigned against racism in football.
+He was an independent member and vice-chair of the Metropolitan Police Authority from 2000 to 2008, a "part-time recorder in the crown court as well as a part-time immigration and employment tribunal judge and chair of the Society of Black Lawyers".
 He was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.
+He retired from his judicial roles in 2020, moving to Kenya.